On-demand Capacity Reservation

 - If no zones are specified, Azure selects the placement for the group somewhere in the region.
 Each reservation specifies the region and may not set a zone.

 Each reservation in a group is for one VM size.
 If eligible zones were selected for the group, the reservation must be for one of the supported zones.

 A group can have only one reservation per VM size per zone, or just one reservation per VM size if no zones are selected.

 To consume Capacity Reservation, specify Capacity Reservation Group as one of the VM properties.
-If the group doesn’t have a reservation matching the size and location, Azure will return an error message.
+If the group doesn’t have a reservation matching the size and location, Azure returns an error message.